-Firms should have appropriate processes and controls in place to identify and remove biases from data sets.
-Firms should consider having specific training courses to raise awareness amongst their data scientists (and/ or other relevant staff) of potential data biases.
+Firms should have appropriate processes and controls, to identify and remove unjustifiable biases from data sets.
+A few respondents to the Consultation report expressed their concern that the approach to the measure be proportionate to the risks).
+Firms should consider having specific training courses to raise awareness amongst their data scientists (and/or other relevant staff) of potential data biases.